Overview

 Description

-Request a quote for a specific trading pair and amount.
+Request an RFQ-backed quote for a route between two asset legs.
 The response includes detailed information about the quote, including prices, fees, and expiration time.Request Structure

 Example Request